mimblewimble/grin/doc/build.md

 ### Node 1 - Send money to node 3

-With all of your severs happily running and your terminals scrolling away, let's spend some of the coins mined in node 1 by sending them to node 3's listening wallet.
+With all of your servers happily running and your terminals scrolling away, let's spend some of the coins mined in node 1 by sending them to node 3's listening wallet.

 In yet another terminal in node 1's directory, create a new partial transaction spending 20000 coins and send them on to node 3's wallet listener.
 We'll also specify that we'll use node 2's API listener to validate our transaction inputs before sending: